davedawita/PersLib---FrontEnd/README.md

 Please click the back button of the browser to go back to previous page.
 Refresh the page.   </br>

 <h2>Forthcoming Features</h2>
-In the future, we need users to be able to create multiple task boards.
-In addition, we need to enable users invite someone and add other collaborators to the app.
-We may also add chat rooms and make commenting functionality.
+In the future, we need users to be able to give access to family members so that the documents can be viewed by others.